d3b4g/leonids/_posts/enum.md

 ##### Enumerating Domain

 ##### Description
 In Active Directory terms, a domain is an area of a network organized by a single authentication database.
-It is logical grouping of objects on a network.
-In Active Directory domains are controlled by the domain controller.
+It is a logical grouping of objects on a network.
+In Active Directory, domains are controlled by the domain controller.

 > Get-NetDomain

-This command will give information about the current domain domain controller.
+This command will give information about the current domain controller.

 ![source-01](/img/enu1.PNG){: .align-left}